 For those recovering from deep emotional wounds, unresolved trauma, or the grips of a destructive addiction, adventure therapy, used as a complementary therapy, can open doors to healing that traditional forms of talk therapy often can’t.

 Please note: Our program does not replace clinical modalities, but rather should be seen as a complementary therapy.

 The She Seeks Adventure program has been designed to fully support, nurture and nourish women, in a fun and safe environment.
 It is ideal for women who need to escape from their anxiety, depression, post-traumatic stress, suicidal thoughts, addiction, and other forms of mental health problems, women exposed to Domestic Violence, as well as those women whose overall mindset has taken a bit of a dive, but it is also equally as beneficial to women who wish to maintain a healthy mindset and good mental health.

 Drawing from the latest medical research, new developments in the field of adventure therapy and ancient traditions of movement, mindfulness and wellness promotion, the benefits one receives from taking part in a She Seeks Adventure activity includes:

 - Greater sense of self reliance and personal responsibility

-- Empowerment, to push through barriers, boundaries and fears
+- Empowerment, to push through barriers and fears

 - Improving physical health and well-being